 Most of its hunting occurs in shallow water.
 Food is usually taken to a favourite feeding place above the water surface and close to the shoreline, such as a log or rock where remnants of food may accumulate.

 You may see Rakali foraging for food or swimming near the edge of the Ornamental Lake, especially around dusk.
 They can also be seen in marine environments like Port Philip Bay, especially where there are rocky breakwaters to provide shelter.

 Brush-tailed Possums and Ring-tailed Possums

-You can see both Brush-tailed and Ring-tailed Possums at Royal Botanic Gardens Melbourne.
+You can see both Brush-tailed and Ring-tailed Possums at Melbourne Gardens.
 Possums can affect the growth of some plants as they feed on their flowers, leaves or fruits.
 In an effort to minimise this damage, possum guards (sheets of clear plastic) are sometimes wrapped around the trunk or lower branches of trees.
 This prevents the possums from climbing up the plants to feed and does not harm the tree.

-Not many people realise that there is a small population of foxes living in the Gardens.
-Foxes survive on rubbish, and prey on small mammals or birds in the Gardens.
+Not many people realise that there is a small population of foxes living in the gardens.
+Foxes survive on rubbish, and prey on small mammals or birds in the gardens.
 Foxes appear at night so remain generally unsighted by visitors.
-Foxes are also found in other inner city locations.
+They are also found in other inner city locations.

 - Chocolate wattled bat